You know the expression “Think smarter, not harder”? That’s what DoubleClick Search does for your marketing game.

 Secondly, AdWords parallel tracking helps load landing page more quickly, reducing your bounce rate.

-In summation, DS allows you to manage your campaigns across many formats, geographies and devices saving you time, reducing overall complexity, and giving you the tools to make better decisions and more effective search marketing.
+In summation, DS allows you to manage your marketing campaigns across many formats, geographies and devices saving you time, reducing overall complexity, and giving you the tools to make better decisions and more effective search marketing.
 What are you waiting for?